 According to VCA Animal Hospitals, the most common cause of hyperthermia (heat stroke) in dogs is leaving a dog in a car with poor ventilation.
 Dog heat stroke is a medical emergency, so it’s essential to be aware of the signs and know when it’s necessary to intervene.

-We reached out to the experts at the Animal Legal Defense Fund to find out more about how to help.
-The following is a guest post written by Stephen Wells, executive director for the Animal Legal Defense Fund.
+We reached out to the experts to find out more about how to help.
+The following information was provided to Rover by Stephen Wells, former executive director for the Animal Legal Defense Fund.
 Check out his four ways to protect dogs in hot cars this summer.

 Dogs are particularly susceptible to dying from overheating because they have a hard time staying cool.
 When we become overheated, our body cools itself through sweat and evaporation.
 But dogs don’t sweat through their skin like humans.

 According to the American Veterinary Medical Association (AVMA), on a 70-degree day, the temperature in a car can hit 89 degrees in ten minutes.
 On a hot day, the temperature inside a car can shoot up to 109 degrees in the same amount of time.
 Think cracking a window will cool things down?
 Think again.
 Multiple studies confirm that cracking a window doesn’t reduce the temperature.